 As is the case for most things on Discord, disabling @everyone for just a single channel is incredibly easy.
-To get started, you’ll want to be logged into Discord and on the server you want to disable the @mention on.
+To get started, you’ll want to be logged into Discord and click on the server you want to disable the @mention on.

 If you’re all set:

 Make sure to select the channel you want the @everyone mention disabled from only.
 It must also be a read-only channel as @everyone isn’t available to voice channels.

 In the main window, from the list of Roles/Members make sure to have @everyone highlighted.

-- Scroll down the list until you find the “Text Permissions” section.
+Scroll down the list until you find the “Text Permissions” section.
 Toggle the “Mention Everyone” option off by clicking on the red ‘X’.
 At any point you’d like to turn it back on, you’ll toggle it by clicking on the green checkmark instead.

-- After selecting the toggle, a dialog box will pop up at the bottom of your screen.
+After selecting the toggle, a dialog box will pop up at the bottom of your screen.
 If satisfied with your decision, click on the Save Changes button to confirm.